camilleuri/eccentric_electrician/README.md

 ### Functions

-``Puzzle(num_switches, starting_pos="on", verbose=True)`` - Initializes a puzzle with num_switches, all set to starting_pos.
+``Puzzle(num_switches, starting_pos="on", verbose=True, console=False)`` - Initializes a puzzle with num_switches, all set to starting_pos.
 If verbose is True, the puzzle will print your moves and checks automatically.
+If console is True, functions that print their results will not return values so that the game can be better played in the Python console.

 ``flip_switch(switch)`` - Attempt to flip switch at index switch.
 Returns True if the switch is successfully flipped, and False if the switch cannot be flipped.